Utah state attorneys argue children at risk from gay marriage

 Cliff Rosky, a University of Utah law professor who sits on the board of gay rights group Equality Utah, said the state’s arguments were demeaning to families headed by same-sex couples.

-He said the American Pediatric Association and American Psychiatric Association and similar groups reject the contention that gay parents do not raise healthy, well-adjusted children.
+He said the American Pediatric Association and American Psychiatric Association and similar groups reject the contention that gays do not raise healthy, well-adjusted children.

 “These are the same arguments that states have been using to defend same-sex marriage bans for 40 years,” Rosky said.